 Save a brief logline, season two is largely under wraps.
 However Gaiman did tease the upcoming season, saying, “There are so many questions people have asked about what happened next (and also, what happened before) to our favourite Angel and Demon.
 Here are the answers you’ve been hoping for.
 We are back in Soho, and all through time and space, solving a mystery, which starts with an angel wandering through Soho, with no memory.”

 An angel with no memory wandering Soho… color us intrigued!
-Season two will film later this year in Scotland.
+Season two has begun production in Scotland as of November 2, 2021.
 Amazon Prime Video hasn’t set a premiere date just yet.